xmos/lib_xua/doc/rst/opt_spdif_rx.rst

 The codebase supports a single, stereo, S/PDIF receiver.
 This can be input via 75 Ω coaxial or optical fibre.
 In order to provide S/PDIF functionality ``lib_xua`` uses ``lib_spdif`` (https://www.github.com/xmos/lib_spdif).

-Basic configuration of S/PDIF receive functionality is achieved with the defines in :ref:`opt_spdif_rx_defines`.
+Basic configuration of S/PDIF receive functionality is achieved with the following :ref:`defines<opt_spdif_rx_defines>`:

 .. _opt_spdif_rx_defines: